Mother and daughter on riverbank

 We appreciate parents will have varying levels of exposure, knowledge, understanding and personal experience of these topics which is why we have added this section to make sure everyone feels ready and prepared for topics that shouldn’t feel taboo.

 We would encourage adults to explore the content of the suggested resources before sharing them with their children due to the sensitive nature of the topics discussed.
-The content may not be suitable for every child and therefore each book should be considered based on the individual child’s emotional capacity, life-experiences, and understanding / ability to cope with the sensitive topics continued.
+The content may not be suitable for every child / young person and therefore each book should be considered based on the individual child / young person’s emotional capacity, life-experiences, and understanding / ability to cope with the sensitive topics.
 Careful planning is often required for adoptive children.

 • The Autism Friendly Guide to Periods – Robyn Steward